bhaskarshukla002/PlacesApp/README.md

 # PlacesApp
 PlacesApp is an Android application that allows users to save and manage their favorite places.
 It provides features such as adding places with images, storing them locally using SQLite, displaying them in a RecyclerView, utilizing third-party libraries for image handling and permissions, integrating with Google Places API for location-related functionality, and more.

-Features
+# Features:
 Calendar picker for selecting dates and populating the date field.
 Integration of third-party libraries for various functionalities.
 Usage of the DEXTER library for handling permissions.